cynthialmy/cynthialmy.github.io/_posts/2026-01-28-ai-customs-compliance-system.md

 The core insight was this:

 > **This is not a tooling gap.
 It is a problem of managing uncertainty at scale.**

 ---

+## Product Framing: A Decision System, Not a Model

+The product objective was to **reduce expert workload without increasing audit risk**.
+That required changing behavior in two places: brokers needed fast, trustworthy evidence to act confidently, and experts needed a reliable way to sample, challenge, and refine risky decisions without reviewing everything.

+Constraints shaped the product surface more than model choice:
+- Decisions must be **auditable years later**
+- Risk is **asymmetric** (a false negative is worse than a false positive)
+- Most volume is routine and should stay deterministic
+- Data and policy text are **incomplete, changing, and jurisdiction-specific**

+---

+## Design Alternatives and Tradeoffs

+I considered three paths and rejected two:
+- **Rules-only expansion**: auditable but brittle in policy nuance and costly to maintain across 100+ markets
+- **Full automation**: efficient in throughput, unsafe in irreversible, high-impact decisions
+- **Human-only review**: safest, but operationally unscalable

+The chosen design balanced these tradeoffs: a **case-based decision system** that keeps automation for the low-risk 80% while routing ambiguous cases through structured AI reasoning and human judgment.

+---